Lyricon

 Two additional re-modelled Lyricons were engineered later.
 First the "Wind Synthesizer Driver", which had control voltage outputs for lip pressure, wind pressure and pitch, to control the VCA and VCF and pitch of an external analog synthesizer.
 Then the "Lyricon II" was engineered, which included a two-oscillator synthesizer.
 All the Lyricons used the same saxophone style fingering system, with two octave keys above the left-hand thumb rest.
 The Wind Synthesizer Driver and the Lyricon II also had a transposition footswitch feature, where a foot pedal could be used to transpose the entire range up or down one octave.
 None of the Lyricons were engineered to use MIDI (which was invented after Computone went out of business in 1980 when Yamaha started to develop their WX7 MIDI wind instrument), although external MIDIfication modules were produced by JL Cooper and STEIM.

-Approximately 200 units of the lyricon I were handmade and approximately 2000 units of the driver and Lyricon II were manufactured.
-However, since Computone went out of Business and due to the death of the instruments' inventor in 2014 the number of functioning instruments reduces more and more as only few people have the know-how to repair them and spare parts are hard to obtain.
+Approximately 200 units of the Lyricon I were handmade and approximately 2000 units of the driver and Lyricon II were manufactured.
+However, since Computone went out of business and due to the death of the instruments' inventor in 2014, the number of functioning instruments has greatly reduced as few people have the know-how to repair them and spare parts are hard to obtain.

 The design of the Lyricon controller was later borrowed to form the basis for Yamaha's WX-series MIDI wind controllers.

-A prominent example of what a lyricon sounds like can be heard in Michael Jackson's song Billie Jean, where Tom Scott used the instrument.
+Prominent examples of a Lyricon's sound can be heard in Tom Scott’s intros to Steely Dan’s 1977 song "Peg" and Michael Jackson's song "Billie Jean".
+Additionally, Gerry Rafferty's song "Night Owl" features Raphael Ravenscroft using the instrument.